chamale-rac/prop-graph-ply/README.md

 ## 🙋‍♂️ How to use it?

-1. Go to [ply](https://github.com/dabeaz/ply) and copy the *src/ply* dir and past it inside this project *src/*, as it say in the description is the easiest way to use the library.
+1. Go to [ply](https://github.com/dabeaz/ply) and copy the *src/ply* dir and past it inside this project *src/*, as it say in the [ply](https://github.com/dabeaz/ply) description is the easiest way to use the library.

-2. Always on the on the *src/*, Install the requirements listed on [requirements.txt](./src/requirements.txt) by one by or run:
+2. Always on the on the *src/*, Install the requirements listed on [requirements.txt](./src/requirements.txt) ore by one, or run:

     ```bash
     pip install requirements.txt